tytydraco/KTweak/README.md

 A no-nonsense kernel tweak script for Android devices, backed with evidence.

 # Another "kernel optimizer"?
 No. Well, yes.
 However, a "kernel optimizer" is a poor way to put it.
-KTweak performs kernel adjustments based on facts and evidence.
-Unlike other optimizers with poorly written or heavily obfuscated code.
+KTweak performs kernel adjustments based on facts and evidence, unlike other optimizers with poorly written or heavily obfuscated code.
 For example:

 * [LSpeed](https://github.com/Magisk-Modules-Grave/lspeed/blob/master/system/etc/lspeed/binary/main_function#L3896) is almost 4000 lines long; completely unnecessary.
 * [NFS Injector](https://github.com/Magisk-Modules-Grave/nfsinjector/tree/master/system/etc/nfs/arm) uses compiled binaries that are closed source... yuck.
 Not to mention the typos in the README.
 This one is hard to look at.